 All nations shall serve Him.

 a.
-He shall have dominion also from sea to sea: Solomon began to lift his vision above a desire for his own reign to be blessed towards the anticipation of the reign of a greater Son of David, Messiah the King.
+He shall have dominion also from sea to sea: Solomon began to lift his vision above a desire for his own reign to be blessed toward the anticipation of the reign of a greater Son of David, Messiah the King.
 This King would have dominion far greater than Solomon.

 i.
 Under David and Solomon, Israel had its greatest extent of territory.

 ii.
 “The messianic government spreads out over seas, rivers, and land.
-It is unnecessary to restrict the meaning to a particular sea or river because 72:8 speaks of his universal rule, encompassing seas, rivers, and lands.”
+It is unnecessary to restrict the meaning to a particular sea or river because Psalm 72:8 speaks of his universal rule, encompassing seas, rivers, and lands.”
 (VanGemeren)

 b.
 His enemies will lick the dust: To oppose the King with such a great dominion meant certain defeat.
 His enemies would be brought low in a way associated with the curse upon the enemy in Genesis 3:14-15.